drachenwald/drachenwald/offices/archery-thrown-marshal/archery-marshal-training.md

 # Equipment inspections
 A variety of different types of bows, arrows, and thrown weapons are used within Drachenwald.
 The marshal should be able to assess the safety of a specific piece of equipment for use.
 When training, describe the checks that you carry out and the methods of inspection you use to discover defects and safety issues.
-Allow the marshal in training to repeat the inspection as you observe and ask them to describe the steps they take.
+Allow the marshal-in-training to repeat the inspection as you observe, and ask them to describe the steps they take.
 Also, ask them to describe the action to take on finding a defect, such as a crack in the bow or arrows, missing fletching, arrows of different lengths, twisting of the bow limbs, damaged or worn string serving, etc.

 # Running the line